mjftw/pluma-automation/docs/quick-start-guide/1-introduction.md

 You will likely create one such repository for your project, using it as your working directory, and including content from pluma in order to control hardware, run tests, and more.
 Expect to modify your `farm-<customer>` repository frequently, whilst leaving [pluma][pluma] unchanged unless really needed.

-### Documentation (farm-documentation)

-All documentation on the `pluma` API can be found alongside the code in the form of docstrings.
-This information is useful for finding the specifics of how to use a given class or function, but does not provide any high level information about when they should be used.
-High level documentation can be found `docs` directory, and is focused on describing the intended use cases for various classes and frameworks in the `pluma` library.

-The [farm-documentation][farm-documentation] does not provide any information that cannot be found in this repository, but it does format it in a much more human readable manner.
-The documentation is built using [Sphinx][sphinx], and is presented as a [Read The Docs][readthedocs] style web page.
-This includes converting all docstrings into an API guide, as well as converting all of the markdown docs you find here.

-The [farm-documentation][farm-documentation] repository also contains all the makefiles and scripts required to run a documentation server to host these documents.

 ### Core codebase (pluma)

 Since quick start guide guide is primarily aimed at getting up and running using the code in this repository, the rest of this guide will focus on the core codebase - [pluma](pluma).